Miguel619/Miguel619/README.md

 - Multimedia Application Development
 - Visual Representation of Data
 - [Programming Paradigms and Languages](https://github.com/Miguel619/Programming_Paradigms-and_Languages)
+- Web Development using flask and other frameworks

-It is my last semester at San Francisco State so I am very excited to display my work!
+`It is my last semester at San Francisco State so I am very excited to display my work!`

 ## Follow My Progress
 Follow me on [![alt text][1.1]][1] for updates on my work!